Before I sign off here is the hat of the day I love the colours of this one.

 On a totally different note I just realised that I forgot to tell you all about my meeting with the wonderful Maggie Harris last week.
 I have been admiring Maggie's blog for sometime and asked her whether she knew of any groups that meet in the local area.
 Kindly she told me about the Swindon branch of the embroiders guild and I went to their meeting last Monday.
 It was such fun, all of the ladies there were so friendly and very welcoming and we had a lovely talk from Jenny Smart a local spinner and weaver.
 I had a great evening and hope they will let me become a permanent member of the group.

+First up here is one of the cards I made for the Cats and Dogs swap we had a while back at Artsnthemail.
+These were great fun to make.
+Took a while cutting and fusing all the pieces, especially on the dog and then appliqueing them down with tiny satin stitch.
+I finished them off with little felt noses and goofy button eyes.
 Next up was the Something Beginning with F swap.
 I decided F is for felting.
 For ages I have dreamed of getting an embellisher machine but sadly they are way out of my budget at the moment so I'll still keep dreaming.
 Instead I decided to try out the budget option from Clover.

 I really enjoyed hand stitching these little fellows, from a pattern in the current issue of Classic Stitches.
 I worked them over 22 Count Hardanger.
 I've done a lot of cross stitching in the past as this was my Mum's favourite pastime, but never anything as small as 22 count, I'm not sure my eyes would hold up to doing a large piece on this type of fabric.